 At a time when over 50% of the world’s population is urban, ageing is a critical issue for urban governance and planning...

-In response, I examine relational understandings of place in the context of a burgeoning policy interest.
-Through the development of a creative, participatory methodology, I draw on recent innovations within more-than representational thinking to develop research attentive to the fluid and habitual nature of lived experience.
+In response, I have examined relational understandings of place in the context of a burgeoning policy interest.
+Through the development of a creative, participatory methodology, I have drawn on recent innovations within more-than-representational theories to develop research attentive to the fluid and habitual nature of lived experience.
 In doing so, I further situate the research within debates on the development of inclusive, convivial and multicultural cities to connect the study of ageing with studies concerning multidimensional shifts in social complexity.

 Illustration by Tony Pickering